Published on

 • Accessibility

 These bonds are readily accessible to most residents of Singapore through participating banks.
-Whether you are a seasoned investor or just starting your financial journey, these bond are within your reach.
+Whether you are a seasoned investor or just starting your financial journey, these bonds are within your reach.

 Cons of Investing in SSBs